monch1962/minimise-docker-golang-image-size/README.md

 It's possible to get Docker images running Golang code to be very small - close to the size of the executable itself.
 A trivial Go application compiles to about a 2Mb executable.
 It's quite common to have useful Golang executables around 10-20Mb in size, and following the steps above should give you Docker images of a similar size.

+### Java
 Contrast this with Java code, where the Docker image will need to contain either a JVM or JRE plus the OS itself.
 A similar article on minimising the size of Java images is at https://qiita.com/h-r-k-matsumoto/items/1725fc587ce127671560; using Java 11 and jlink, they were able to shrink the size of a trivial Java app running in a Docker container from 1Gb+ down to an 85Mb image.
 Impressive, but still an order of magnitude larger than the size of a trivial Golang application.

+### Python
-Python code will need to include the Python interpreter - typically this is around 70-120Mb in size - plus any libraries required by the application.
+Python code will need to include the Python interpreter plus any libraries required by the application.
+A similar article on minimising the size of Java container images is at https://medium.com/bytes-mania/building-small-python-docker-images-how-to-8bb539d3e6fc where they were able to get the size of a trivial Python app running in a Docker container down to a 75Mb image.

+### Node.js
 Node.js code will need to include the Node runtime, plus any libraries explicitly requested by the application, plus any cascading library dependencies.
-The image will be almost certainly over 100Mb in size.
+A similar article on minimising the size of Node.js container images is at https://antonfisher.com/posts/2018/03/19/reducing-docker-image-size-of-a-node-js-application/ where they were able to get the size of a not-quite-so-trivial Node app running in a Docker container down to a 79Mb image.